Erisred/Erisred/README.md

 Yep, this is the stock page...
 I save my creativity for elsewhere!

 - 🔭 I’m currently working on ... an [Obsidian](https://obsidian.md/) PKB, and starting a blog, meant for personal use, mainly
-- 🌱 I’m currently learning ...
-Jekyll
+- 🌱 I’m currently (re)learning ...
+TiddlyWiki
 - 👯 I’m looking to collaborate on ...
 Unsure.
 Haven't even done a 'first time PR' repo.
 That's where I'll go first - someday.
 - 🤔 I’m looking for help with ...
 Nothing, currently - but I'm sure I'll find a forum somewhere when I do.
 - 💬 Ask me about ...
 4-H and Horses!